Although the apple seeds are very tiny, they generate much curiosity because of their contents.

 Conclusion

-Apple flesh and skin are nutrient-rich and safe; they are the best parts to enjoy.
+The apple peel and flesh are nutrient-rich and safe; they are the best parts to enjoy.
 The next time you reach for an apple, remember to enjoy your juicy fruit but discard the seeds, so you are not at the risk of cyanide poisoning.